CodingCellist/codingcellist.github.io/content/en/post/media-i-enjoyed-2023/index.md

 like the mayor's plan to build a mega-hotel on the island (which is really nicely portrayed as a nuanced issue, not purely evil).
-The game is incredibly immersive with a lot of attention to tiny details that aren't immediately obvious, because your brain just accepts them as "how the world works", that's how seamlessly they're implemented.
+The game is incredibly immersive with a lot of attention to tiny details that aren't immediately obvious, because your brain just accepts them as "how the world works"; that's how seamlessly they're implemented.

 The buildings are unquestionably Mediterranean in architecture, with slightly boxy houses in town and  houses with tiled roofs and white walls surrounding them in the residential area just on the outskirts of town.
-There is a constant background noise of cicadas as well, which anyone who has been to the Mediterranean in the summer will recognise.
+There is a constant background noise of grasshoppers and cicadas as well, which anyone who has been to the Mediterranean in the summer will recognise.
 And all of that, combined with the deep blue sky, bright sun in the day, and warm tint in the evenings, really make you believe you're on a small Mediterranean island.

 The crowning jewel of Alba, in my opinion, is its sound design: the people behind that _clearly_ studied a lot of birds.
-The wood pigeons coo from up in trees or gutters, the distant cries of swifts descend from high in the sky, great tits chirp, oystercatchers have their distinctive cry; you can essentially find any bird if you happen to hear its call.
-The game conveys directional audio really well, even on headphones or TV speakers, and since there's no obvious cut-off distance, you are able to locate even distant bird calls.
+The wood pigeons coo from up in trees or gutters, the distant cries of swifts descend from high in the sky, great tits chirp, oystercatchers have their distinctive cry; you can essentially locate any bird if you happen to hear its call.
+The game conveys directional audio really well, even on headphones or TV speakers, and since there's no obvious cut-off distance, you are able to pin-point even distant bird calls.

 Also, the animations are spot-on: swifts glide and very occasionally flap their wings; swallows swoop; pigeons hop; seagulls glide and hop; smaller birds do